Historical Markers in Mason County, West Virginia

 Mason County Timeline

-This timeline provides a condensed summary of the historical journey of Mason County, West Virginia.
+This timeline provides a concise overview of the key events in the history of Mason County, West Virginia.

 - 1774 - Daniel Boone explores the area